CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```THERMOMETER``` You always know what temperature it is.
 - ```CBQ_LEARN_BONUS``` You learn CBQ from the bionic bio_cqb faster.
 - ```GILLS``` You can breathe underwater.
-- ```HARDTOHIT``` Whenever something attacks you, RNG gets rolled twice and you get the better result.
+- ```HARDTOHIT``` Whenever something attacks you, RNG gets rolled twice, and you get the better result.
 - ````HUGE``` Changes your size to `creature_size::huge`.
 Checked last of the size category flags, if no size flags are found your size defaults to `creature_size::medium`.
 - ````LARGE``` Changes your size to `creature_size::large`.
 Checked third of the size category flags.
 - ```PSYCHOPATH``` Butcher humans without a morale penalty